garys404/lab3/index.md

 # Lab Report 2 - Servers and Bugs
 ## Part 1
-That is my code for `StringServer`.
+That is my code of `StringServer`.

 import java.io.IOException;
 import java.net.URI;
 import java.util.ArrayList;

+//
 class Handler implements URLHandler {
     // The one bit of state on the server: a number that will be manipulated by
     // various requests.